daskeyboard/daskeyboard-applet/README.md

       ]});
 ```

+## Signal options
+The `Signal` class takes the following options in its constructor:

+- `points`: A 2-D array of `Point` objects.
+- `name`: Will be displayed as the title of any signal dialog.
+- `message`: Detailed message that will be displayed within a signal dialog.
+- `isMuted`: Boolean value.
+If set to `false`, the signal will invoke an on-screen notification.
+- `action`: The action of the signal, typically `DRAW`.
+This is the default.
+Possible values are:
+  - `DRAW`: Light a key until the signal is dismissed.
+  - `ERROR`: The signal will relay an error message to the host service.
+  - `FLASH`: The signal will cause the key(s) to flash.
+- `errors`: In the case of an `ERROR` action, `errors` should contain an
+  array of error messages.

 ## Creating a signal within a callback function
 There are cases when your `run()` function may have to use a callback, and so
 cannot directly pass a `Signal` object as its return.
 In this case, you can